cooper/juno/README.md

 There.
 Very good.

+## what is juno-ircd version 5?

+juno5 is a fork of juno4 which does not support mesh server linking.
+However, it adopted performance fixes and new features introduced in juno4.
+Mesh linking was canceled because it isn't exactly worth the extra effort and ugly code.

 ## what is juno-ircd version 4?

 juno4 is a fork of juno3 which supports mesh server linking.
 No server links two servers.
 If a server disconnects, only the users on that server are lost.
 The rest of the network, including any services package, stays intact.
 With this setup, it is actually possible to have certain servers linked only to certain servers.
-I don't know why in the world you might want that, but it's possible just FYI.
+I don't know why in the world you might want that, but it's possible. just FYI.
 It also means that if a server disconnects from one server for whatever reason (i.e. ping timeout), it doesn't necessarily mean that that server is going to disconnect from the rest of the servers on the network.
 This change was a few very simple modifications to juno3's existing linking protocol.
 Thanks to